 The Solution… in the I Work Hard, but My Grades Don’t Show It Case Study.

 3. “Homework Is Destroying Our Family!”

 As a mother of two girls, ages 9 and 11, Nancy was becoming increasingly more frustrated by the nightly homework battles in her home.
-“I cannot sit and do every piece of homework with them because I have to get the dishes done, lunches made, do the laundry.
+“I can’t sit and do every piece of homework with them because I have to get the dishes done, lunches made, do the laundry.
 Yet, they freak out when I leave the room then fight with me about how to do their work.
-It cannot continue this way or homework will actually destroy our family.”
+It can’t continue this way or homework will actually destroy our family.”

 The Solution… in the Homework is Destroying Our Family Case Study.

 Conquer the Chaos

 Get Our Free Guide & Information on...
 How to Organize & Motivate Students for Success